-Personally, I have a sport I love that provides me all the benefits mentioned above—racquetball.
-This is a game I will play the rest of my life.
+I have a sport I love that provides me all the benefits mentioned above—racquetball.
+This is a game I will play for the rest of my life.
 It is as much a form of personal competition as it is a competition with others.

 I also enjoy playing Age of Empires 2, a game I grew up on.

-It really is a form of meditation.
+It becomes a form of meditation.

 One of the most rewarded aspects of life is self-mastery.
 If you've never felt the feeling of getting better at something, you are truly missing out.
 Hobbies can help you with that.